After the Foreclosure Process

 After the court grants judgment, it can issue a writ of possession after the expiration of five days.
 The constable or sheriff then posts a 24-hour warning at the property.
 If the occupants do not vacate the property, the constable or sheriff enters the property and removes the occupants and their belongings.
 If you feel an eviction is unwarranted or illegal, or if you simply need additional time, the eviction may be delayed through the assistance of a competent law firm.

 Deficiency Judgment Following a Foreclosure Sale

 In Texas, the lender may obtain a deficiency judgment after a non-judicial foreclosure.
-Purchase loans or rate-and-term refinance loans are non-judicial.
+Purchase loans (loans used to purchase a house) and rate-and-term refinance loans (refinancing without getting cash out) are both non-judicial.
 Deficiency judgements are not possible for judicial foreclosures, including Home Equity Loans.

 Example: Say the total debt owed (including principal, interest, escrow advances, late and attorney fees) is $200,000, but the home only sells for $150,000 at the foreclosure sale.
 The deficiency is $50,000.